fleetdm/fleet/handbook/customer-success/README.md

 ## Responsibilities
 The customer success department is directly responsible for ensuring that customers and community members of Fleet achieve their desired outcomes with Fleet products and services.

+### Assign a customer codename
+Occasionally, we will need to track public issues for customers who wish to remain anonymous on our public issue tracker.
+To do this, we choose an appropriate minor planet name from this [Wikipedia page](https://en.wikipedia.org/wiki/List_of_named_minor_planets_(alphabetical)) and create a label which we attach to the issue and any future issues for this customer.

 ### Create customer support issue
 Locate the relevant issue or create it if it doesn't already exist (to avoid duplication, be creative when searching GitHub for issues - it can often take a couple of tries with different keywords to find an existing issue).
 When creating a new issue, make sure the following:
 - Make sure the issue has a "customer request" label or "customer-codename" label.